 Q: Is it possible to get an internship with this company if I have never worked in the field before?

 A: Yes.
 You will need to complete a questionnaire to determine your interest level.
-If you are interested, we will ask you for references and an interview.
+We will ask you for references and an interview if you are interested.

 Q: What skills are needed for this internship?

-A: You must have previous experience with a medical practice and must have a high interest in sports medicine.
+A: You must have previous experience with a medical practice and a high interest in sports medicine.

 Top Myths About Internship for Sports Medicine

-1. I have to study medicine for a long time in order to become a doctor.
+1. I must study medicine for a long time to become a doctor.

 2. Medicine is difficult.